journeyapps-platform/journey_utilities/.changeset/light-ducks-kick.md

 ---
-'@journeyapps/db': minor
+'@journeyapps/db': major
+'@journeyapps/parser-schema': major
 ---

-Refactor types and use PrimitiveType enum from parser-schema.
+Refactor types and PrimitiveTypes, introducing type factories on `Schema.ts` and extending this in `@journeyapps/db` to register extended types.